 - Maintains body temperature

-Keep in mind that even though many of the aforementioned effects are sectioned into the varying life stages, they are interchangeable, where applicable.
+Keep in mind that even though many of the aforementioned actions are sectioned into the varying life stages, many of them are present throughout a woman's life.

-Read more about estrogen's role and effects for a better understanding of how the hormone influences one's well-being.
+Read more about estrogen's role and effects for a better appreciation of how the hormone affects the whole body.

 What Happens When Estrogen Levels are High?